kgrgreer/foam3/nanopay/src/net/nanopay/security/README.md

 ### Usage

-The RandomNonceDAO extends ProxyDAO.
-All that is required is a delegate.
+The RandomNonceDAO extends ProxyDAO; all that is required is a delegate.
 By default, the property that is set with random bits is the `id` property.

 ```
 // set up delegate